 Generic name: levonorgestrel

 Note: This document contains side effect information about levonorgestrel.
-Some of the dosage forms listed on this page may not apply to the brand name Plan B One-Step.
+Some dosage forms listed on this page may not apply to the brand name Plan B One-Step.

 Applies to levonorgestrel: oral tablet.
 Other dosage forms:

 Along with its needed effects, levonorgestrel (the active ingredient contained in Plan B One-Step) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking levonorgestrel:

 - Heavy or light menstrual bleeding

 - pain in the pelvis